hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 ## Key Management Service (KMS)

-* Create and control encryption keys used to encrypt your data
+AWS-managed encryption and decryption service

-* Integrates with EBS, S3 and RDS and other services to encrypt your data with the encryption keys you manage
+* Create and control encryption keys used to encrypt your data.
+Provides centralized control over the lifecycle and permissions of your keys
-* Provides centralized control over the lifecycle and permissions of your keys
+* Integrates with S3, EBS, RDS and other services to encrypt your data with the encryption keys you manage

 ### AWS KMS Keys

 AWS KMS keys (KMS keys) are the primary resource in AWS KMS.
 You can use a KMS key to encrypt, decrypt, and re-encrypt data.
 It can also generate data keys that you can use outside of AWS KMS.
 Typically, you'll use symmetric KMS keys, but you can create and use asymmetric KMS keys for encryption or signing.
 AWS KMS key is a logical representation of an encryption key.
 It contains the key material used to encrypt and decrypt data.
 The key material for a KMS key can be

 * generated by default, within AWS KMS.
 The key material cannot be extracted, exported or viewed.
 Also, you cannot delete this key material; you must delete the KMS key.
-The key material for the KMS key is generated within shared HSMs managed by AWS KMS.
+The key material for the KMS key is generated within shared HSMs (Hardware Security Module) managed by AWS KMS.
 * imported from your own key management infrastructure into a KMS key
 * created in the **AWS CloudHSM** cluster associated with an [AWS KMS custom key store](https://docs.aws.amazon.com/kms/latest/developerguide/custom-key-store-overview.html).
 When you create an AWS KMS key in a custom key store, AWS KMS generates and stores non-extractable key material for the KMS key in an AWS CloudHSM cluster that you own and manage.
 When you use a KMS key in a custom key store, the cryptographic operations are performed in the HSMs in the cluster.